- Total units 48 Units

 Communicate and explain complex concepts clearly and effectively to a variety of audiences.

-For more information on Honours year in Science, please visit:
+For more information on Honours year in Science, including deadlines, please visit:

 - Bachelor of Applied Data Analytics (Honours) (HADAN)

 - Bachelor of Environment and Sustainability Advanced (Honours) (AENSU)